Foreign policy of the Russian Empire: Russophobia

-From 1820 to 1907, a new element emerged: Russophobia.
-British elite sentiment turned increasingly hostile towards Russia, with a high degree of anxiety for the safety of India, With the fear that Russia would push south through Afghanistan.
-In addition, there was a growing concern that Russia would destabilize Eastern Europe by its attacks on the faltering Ottoman Empire.
-This fear made the Eastern Question a matter of high priority.
-Russia was especially interested in getting a warm water port that would enable its navy.
-Getting access out of the Black Sea into the Mediterranean was a goal, which meant access through the Straits controlled by the Ottomans.
+Segments of the British elite turned increasingly hostile towards Russia, with a high degree of anxiety for the safety of India, fearful that Russia would push south through Afghanistan.
+In addition, there was a growing concern that Russia would destabilize Eastern Europe via the faltering Ottoman Empire.
+This made the Eastern Question a priority.
+Russia was especially interested in acquiring warm water ports that would enable its navy to operate year-round.
+Maintaining G access out of the Black Sea into the Mediterranean was paramount, which meant access through the Turkish Straits.

-Russia intervened on behalf of Orthodox Greeks in the Greek War of Independence (1821–1829); the London peace treaty favoured Greece but heightened Russophobia in Britain and France.
+Russia eventually intervened on behalf of the Greeks in the Greek War of Independence (1821–1829); the London peace treaty established an independent Greece but heightened Russophobia in Britain and France.
 In 1851 the Great Exhibition of the Works of Industry of All Nations held in London's Crystal Palace, including over 100,000 exhibits from forty nations.
 It was the world's first international exposition.
 Russia took the opportunity to dispel growing Russophobia by refuting stereotypes of Russia as a backward, militaristic repressive tyranny.
 Its sumptuous exhibits of luxury products and large 'objets d'art' with little in the way of advanced technology, however, did little to change its reputation.
-Britain considered its navy too weak to worry about, but saw its large army as a major threat.

-The Russian pressures on the Ottoman Empire continued, leaving Britain and France to ally with the Ottomans and push back against Russia in the Crimean War (1853–1856).
+Russian pressure on the Ottoman Empire continued, leading Britain and France to ally with the Ottomans and push back against Russia in the Crimean War (1853–1856).
 Russophobia was an element in generating popular British and French support for the far-off war.
-Elite opinion in Britain, especially among Liberals, supported Poles against harsh Russian rule, after 1830.
-The British government watched nervously as Russia suppressed revolts in the 1860s but refused to intervene.
+Elite opinion in Britain, especially among Liberals, supported Poles against harsh Russian rule.
+The British government watched as Russia suppressed revolts in the 1860s but refused to intervene.

-In 1874, tension lessened as Queen Victoria's second son married the only daughter of tsar Alexander II, followed by a cordial state visit by the tsar.
+In 1874, tension lessened as Queen Victoria's second son married the only daughter of Emperor Alexander II, followed by a cordial state visit by the Emperor.
 The superficial goodwill lasted no more than three years, when structural forces again pushed the two nations to the verge of war.